On $L^2$ extension from singular hypersurfaces: Introduction

 \end{thm}

+Indeed, there exist singular hypersurfaces (such as $x^2 + y^5 + z^7 = 0$ in $\CC^3$) whose cases are covered by Theorem~\ref{neg3} but not by Theorem~\ref{glgl} (2).

 This paper is organized as follows.
-In Section 2, we recall the singularity of pairs from algebraic geometry.
+In Section 2, we introduce the notions of `singularity of pairs' from algebraic geometry.
 In Section 3, we define and study the Ohsawa measure.
-In Section 4, we revisit the $L^2$ extension theorem from \cite{D15} in our setting.
-In Section 5, we revisit and generalize the theory of analytic adjoint ideals due to Guenancia~\cite{G12}.
-In Section 5, combining these ingredients, we give proofs of the main results. \\
+In Section 4, we revisit and generalize the theory of analytic adjoint ideals due to Guenancia~\cite{G12} for our purpose.
+In Section 5, combining these ingredients, we complete the proofs of the main results.

+\begin{remark1} After this paper was posted on arxiv, the authors were informed by Zhenqian Li who kindly brought to their attention his recent independent work \cite{Li21}, \cite{Li20} with results closely related to Theorem~\ref{dvpsi3} and Theorem~\ref{main}.
+He also pointed out slight strengthening in Corollary~\ref{dvpsi} from its previous version.